|Compact station wagon||$11/day|

-Compact (Ford Focus or similar) is the most frequently booked rental car type in Croatia.
+Compact (Class Compact SUV or similar) is the most frequently booked rental car type in Croatia.

 Take a look at our extensive car rental location map to find the best rental cars near you.